Ring Photography Tips

 8. Think about Backgrounds

-Backgrounds for jewelry are something amazing when it comes to Ring Photography.
+Backgrounds for jewellery are something amazing when it comes to Ring Photography.
 There are so many things that can be used as a background and you can create some pretty unique images.
 Some examples:

 • Natural backgrounds, like stones, twigs, and leaves

 • Paper with a drawing on it or other kinds of paper that have a design printed on it.
-Also, wrapping papers can be really nice for your images!
+Also, wrapping papers can be nice for your images!

 9. Use a real Ring and not a key chain!